 Become an EagleWatch Volunteer!

-The Audubon Florida EagleWatch Program started in 1992 at the Center for Birds of Prey in Maitland and now covers much of the state.
-Since urban eagle nesting activity in Florida has increased dramatically in the last decades, the Audubon EagleWatch Program seeks to:
+Audubon Florida's EagleWatch Program started in 1992 at the Audubon Center for Birds of Prey in Maitland, and this team of volunteers now spans 42 counties monitoring more than 600 nests.
+Since urban eagle nesting activity in Florida has increased dramatically in the last decades, the EagleWatch Program seeks to:

 1. Compile data for publication to document urban nesting activity.